BBAILab/nn/gae_ga/code/madry/readme.md

 saver = tf.train.Saver()
 ```

 Then, within the session block, these statements were executed if the model needed to be loaded twice.
-IF not, then the last three statements were ommitted or
+If not, then the last three statements were ommitted or
 commented out.

 ```python